 Disclaimer: While PIRs are listed on the Open calls page, they do not qualify as calls, but as invitations for expressions of interest.

 What happens next?

 If your project is granted funding, you are committed to implementing the project and reporting on its progress and outcomes.
-You can find details on the reporting obligations and formats on the Open calls page.
+Below you can find details on the reporting obligations and formats you should use.

 Share your stories